-If you find yourself loving traditional Puerto Rican dessert recipes, you should absolutely try my Authentic Puerto Rican-style arroz con leche recipe as it uses similar ingredients and flavors.
+If you find yourself loving traditional Puerto Rican recipes like this dessert, you should absolutely try my Authentic Puerto Rican-style arroz con leche recipe and Tembleque (Coconut Pudding) as they uses similar ingredients and flavors.

 Making this arroz con dulce recipe for dessert tonight?
 Here’s what you’ll need from the store:

 - Rice (short or medium grain is best)

 - Water (for soaking the rice) + water (for cooking)

 - Chunk of fresh ginger, peeled

 - Cinnamon sticks

 - Whole cloves